 One thing to note is that don’t leave out what you are taught currently to study something that you left out earlier because if you do that you would always have something to cover up and you would end up having more that you could manage.

-Read More : How to clear backlogs in IIT JEE?
+Read More : Tips to clear backlogs for IIT JEE

 So, your main focus should be on studying what is being taught in the current time and secondary focus on covering up the past things.